yanosh01/Covid19-Token/Readme.md

 # 1 Introduction
 COVID-19 (acronym of CoronaVIrus Disease 19) or acute respiratory disease from SARS-CoV-2 , is an infectious respiratory disease caused by the SARS-CoV-2 registered virus belonging to the coronavirus family.
 In a tragic period like what we are experiencing and where the motto is "stay at home", we think everyone is welcome to have a moment of leisure.

-Therefore Covid19 is a social platform token whose sole purpose is to brighten your days and make your home days soothing.
+Therefore Covid19 Is a social token whose sole purpose is linking work to rewards and making more business in advertising fields, in payment systems (we are planning for a hedging) without stealing anyone with staking or Gambling services.
+However, further uses of the token are being developed.
-The token was born mainly to be used within the social platform of discord thanks to the use of what are considered tip bots.
-However, further uses of the token are being developed as you can see from the following pages.

 Stay home, Stay active and Enjoy yourself.

 # 2	Disclaimer
 Below all our Disclaimers: